 It was almost spring; you could smell the scents of young leaves in the house’s garden.
-It was late morning, and many residents were drinking a cup of coffee in the living room.
-She, a 86 years old lady who was no longer able to speak because of her disease, lived on the ground floor in a closed ward.
+It was late morning, and many residents drank a cup of coffee in the living room.
+She, a 86 years old lady who could no longer speak because of her disease, lived on the ground floor in a closed ward.
 She was sitting in front of the television when I came in.
-I told her that I was coming for her and if she wanted to go with me.
+I told her I was coming for her and if she wanted to go with me.
 She got up and walked briskly to her room.
 She sat on the bed, and I settled on the only chair in the room.
 Her room was spacious and high and overlooked the garden.
 Portraits of two young women hung on the wall.
 When I asked her about the photos, she shrugged.
 Not because she wasn’t interested but because she didn’t know who they were.
 On the edge of her bed, she mostly kept looking straight ahead.
 Emotions were hard to read in her face, yet I wanted to see if we could connect somehow.
 It would be a wordless connection and, therefore, precious if it were successful.

 I decided to sit next to this lady on the bed.
 What did she see, sitting on her bed?